 I’ll explain exactly how much further in another section.

-There’s been a lot in the press recently (ish) about almond milk being the source of the world’s woes die the vast amounts of water it drinks up.
+There’s been a lot in the press recently (ish) about how almond milk is the source of the world’s woes due to the vast amounts of water it drinks up.

 As a result, a lot of vegans, myself included, stopped buying it and went for oat milk instead (or whichever one is cheapest).